pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

       p = raw truncate(page.body, length: 300)
 ```

-To show the suggestions proposed by Elastic Search I use a helper method to
+To show the suggestions proposed by ES I use a helper method to
 aggregate the suggestions and build a new string based on every suggestion with
 rating above `0.65`.
 This is how my helper looks like: